Skip to content

 uv update requests

-Managing Dev Dependencies In most development environments, you’ll have dependencies that aren’t required for running the code but are vital for developing it.
+In most development environments, you’ll have dependencies that aren’t required for running the code but are vital for developing it.
 For example, testing libraries like pytest, code formatters like Ruff, and static type checkers like mypy might be some of these development dependencies.
-The following command adds the development dependency as a separate group:

 uv add --dev pytest